zack-bitcoin/amoveo/docs/icos.md

 Blockchain offers a way to circumvent government.

+* ICOs are not sustainable.

+The money raised from an ICO decreases over time.
+If the project is successful, then the financial demands for development would increase over time.

 * Blockchain can save us!

 I propose an alternative way to raise money